-The transmitter and receiver are mutually independent. - The transmitter and receiver are mutually independent, enabling transmission and reception to be executed simultaneously.
-Double-buffering is used in both the transmitter and the receiver, enabling continuous transmission and continuous reception of serial data. - On-chip baud rate generator allows any bit rate to be selected The external clock can be selected as a transfer clock source (except for the smart card interface). - Choice of LSB-first or MSB-first transfer (except in the case of asynchronous mode 7-bit data) - Four interrupt sources - The interrupt sources are transmit-end, transmit-data-empty, receive-data-full, and receive error.
-The transmit-data-empty and receive-data-full interrupt sources can activate the DTC or DMAC. - Module stop mode can be set
+The transmitter and receiver are mutually independent, enabling transmission and reception to be executed simultaneously.
+Double-buffering is used in both the transmitter and the receiver, enabling continuous transmission and continuous reception of serial data.

+- On-chip baud rate generator allows any bit rate to be selected The external clock can be selected as a transfer clock source (except for the smart card interface). - Choice of LSB-first or MSB-first transfer (except in the case of asynchronous mode 7-bit data) - Four interrupt sources

+The interrupt sources are transmit-end, transmit-data-empty, receive-data-full, and receive error.
+The transmit-data-empty and receive-data-full interrupt sources can activate the DTC.